Vincevrp/dotfiles/.github/README.md

 #### Rxvt-unicode

-[urxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode) is set as the default terminal for i3.
+[urxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode) is installed as a backup terminal.
 It uses `.Xresources` for its configuration.

+#### st (suckless terminal)

+The default terminal for i3 is my own build of st. You can find it [here](https://github.com/Vincevrp/st)!

 ### Ranger